MelnychenkoJenny/Ice-cream/README.md

-# Проєкт Сайт Морозива
+# Ice Cream Website Project

-Головна ідея: створити зручну, функціональну, інформативну сторінку для користувача якою буде приємно користуватись.
+Main Idea: Create a user-friendly, functional, and informative page that is enjoyable to use.

-Термін виконання: 7 днів.
+Deadline: 7 days

-## Наша команда
+## Our Team

-Team Lead: Нікіта Лань
+Team Lead: Nikita Lan

-Scrum-Master: Євгенія Мельниченко.
+Scrum Master: Yevheniia Melnychenko

-Учасники проєкту:
+Project Participants:

-- Костянтин Кошик
+- Kostiantyn Koshyk

-- Олександр Афанасьєв
+- Oleksandr Afanasiev

-- Марія Александрова
+- Mariia Aleksandrova

-- Анна Настенко
+- Anna Nastenko

-- Олексій Лещенко
+- Oleksii Leshchenko

-- Артем Осипов
+- Artem Osypov

-- Юлія Іщенко
+- Yuliia Ishchenko

-- Ірина Негер
+- Iryna Neher

-- Захар Царапов
+- Zakhar Tsarapov

-- Анастасія Кулініч
+- Anastasiia Kulinych

-- Артем Панасюк
+- Artem Panasiuk

-## Головні фічі проєкту
+## Key Features of the Project

-- Приємні анімації при відкритті, гарний інтерфейс
+- Smooth animations and a beautiful interface on load

-- Кожна секція кольорова і наповнена інформацією
+- Each section is colorful and rich in information

-- Додатковий фунціонал для споживачів, які хочуть знати більше
+- Additional functionality for users who want to learn more

-- Живі відгуки на головній сторінці
+- Live reviews displayed on the homepage

-- Сайт адаптований під будь-який девайс
+- Fully responsive design for all devices

 ![desctop site](./assets/desctop1.jpg)
 ![desctop two site](./assets/desctop2.jpg)